Cora: At least we'll never get any recognition. And we'll probably be fired.

-- Series Hiatus: The comic will be taking sitcom-style "season breaks".
+- Series Hiatus: In-Universe.
+The comic will be taking sitcom-style "season breaks".

 - Show Within a Show: Lawstar, an 80s cartoon show.
 The strip later moves on from an MMO based on that to one based on The Rhymeblade of Ballad-Ur, a series of fantasy novels.